Registration for this Executive Women's Forum has closed. We look forward to seeing our registered attendees on Thursday July 20!

 We’re hosting 4-5 women-owned businesses so attendees can connect and discover how these businesses can assist in their personal/professional development or entrepreneurial endeavors.
 We are also excited to have speaker, Alex Perry, CEO of Practically Speaking, help attendees with difficult conversations with her keynote, Communicating Through Conflict.

 After the event, attendees can connect with each other, women-owned businesses, and browse the art gallery while enjoying a cocktail and beautiful charcuterie.
 And yes, you can buy art!
 Bring your credit card or checkbook.
-We also hope to add a raffle for one winner to receive career coaching--stay tuned, and you must be present to win.

 We are so excited to host this in-person event at this beautiful gallery.
 There’s plenty of free parking behind, in front and across the street from the Center.
 After the event, if weather permits, the doors to the patio will be open for connecting over charcuterie and chardonnay.